gsunit/Flutter-Preliminary-Tasks/README.md

 - [ ] Install Flutter on your laptop.
 - [ ] Create and run a new app (either using an emulator, or in your own device).
 - [ ] Upload the contents of the app on your forked Github repository.
-- [ ] Create a new issue on your forked repo.
-Copy the contents of this README and paste it there so that you can tick the tasks that you have completed.
+- [ ] Create a new issue on the original repo (not your forked repo).
+Copy the contents of this README and paste it inside the issue so that you can tick the tasks that you have completed.
 - [ ] Start working on the app.

 ### Useful suggestions